aferrodelgado/Project-4/README.md

  - Weaknesses: Precision and recall still required improvement for real-world application.

  **Random Forest with SMOTE**
- (_Accuracy model Random Forest and SMOTE_OPTIMIZED.ipynb_ with connection SQLite Database and _Accuracy model Random Forest and SMOTE_OPTIMIZED_1.4Mil.ipynb_ located in Models folder)
+ (_Accuracy model Random Forest and SMOTE_OPTIMIZED.ipynb_ with connection to SQLite Database and _Accuracy model Random Forest and SMOTE_OPTIMIZED_1.4Mil.ipynb_ located in Models folder)

  - SMOTE: Balanced the dataset by generating synthetic samples for the minority fraud class, ensuring the model saw enough fraudulent examples during training.